concon2015/Book-Reviews/Learn PowerShell in a Month of Lunches/cheatsheet.md

 * `Export-CSV` Note: Can be imported with `Import-CSV`
 * `ConvertTo-Json | Out-File file.json`
-* `Export-Clixml` Note: This format keeps all objectes in tact and can be imported with `Import-Clixml`
+* `Export-Clixml` Note: This format keeps all objects in tact and can be imported with `Import-Clixml`
 * `Out-File`
 * `ConvertTo-Html | Out-File index.html`